CallMeGreg/gh-security-config/README.md

 > [!NOTE]
 > When using `--copy-from-org`, you can still customize the repository attachment scope and default setting for the target organizations, even though the security settings themselves are copied from the source.

-### Interactive Workflow

-All commands provide an interactive workflow that guides you through:

-1. **Enterprise Setup**: Enter your GitHub Enterprise slug and server URL (if using GitHub Enterprise Server)
-2. **Configuration Details**: Define or select security configurations based on the command:
-   - **Generate**: Create new configurations or copy from existing organizations
-   - **Delete**: Specify configuration name to remove
-   - **Modify**: Select configuration and update settings
-3. **Repository Scope**: Choose which repositories to apply configurations to (generate only):
-   - `all` - All repositories
-   - `public` - Public repositories only
-   - `private_or_internal` - Private and internal repositories only
-4. **Default Setting**: Optionally set configurations as default for new repositories (generate only)
-5. **Confirmation**: Review and confirm the operation before execution

 ### Concurrency and Performance

 All commands support concurrent requests using the `--concurrency` flag to improve performance when working with many organizations.